Allergy to cats: Hypoallergenic cats

 From among the above cats noted, the most popular cat breeds renowned for their hypoallergenic quality are the Siberian and Balinese.
 These cats produce much fewer protein allergens in comparison to regular domestic household cats or other cat breeds.
 Cats that have some Balinese ancestry might produce lower amounts of protein allergens.
 Cat breeds that often have some Balinese lineage include the Oriental Shorthair, Oriental Longhair, and some Siamese cats.

 The common theory among these two hypoallergenic medium- to long-haired cat breeds is that their long-haired gene is associated with producing reduced amounts of allergens.
-This may be the case as the Balinese cat, a medium to long-haired cat breed (also referred to as the Long-haired Siamese cat) is regarded as hypoallergenic, whereas the Siamese cat, a short-haired breed, is not.
+This may be the case as the Balinese cat, a medium to long-haired cat breed (also referred to as the Long-haired Siamese cat) that is regarded as hypoallergenic, whereas the Siamese cat, a short-haired breed, is not.
 Some Siamese cats might possess hypoallergenic qualities if they have Balinese ancestry.
 This might provide some evidence that the long-haired genes or traits within this cat breed have resulted in a cat that can genetically produce less of the cat allergens.

 In 2006, the Allerca company announced the successful breeding of a line of hypoallergenic cats.
 However, no peer-reviewed studies have been done to confirm their claims, and many scientists and consumers are skeptical of the company's assertions.
 The company announced that on 1 January 2010, they will cease their breeding activities.

 In 2006, another company, Felix Pets, also claimed to be developing a breed of hypoallergenic cat.